rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).

-2. Click **Account** and then click **My Multi-Factor Devices**.

-3. Click **Add** next to the **Mobile Passcode** option.
+2. In the upper-right corner of the Cloud Control Panel, click the user menu and select **My Profile & Settings**.

+3. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

-4. Enter a nickname for your device and click **Add Device.**
+4. Select **User a Mobile App** and click **Next**.

+5. Type a **Device nickname** for the OTP device.
+Then, click **Next**.
-    The Identity service generates a QR code that you can use to pair your MyRackspace account with your device.

-5. To pair your account with your device, use the client application on your device to scan the QR code.
+6. The Identity service generates a QR code, use the OTP client application on your device to scan the barcode and click **Verify**.

-    The application on your device adds the device name that you specified and generates a code.
+    After you scan the code, the OTP application on your device creates the OTP device using the device name you specified.
+It also generates a code.

-6. To verify the new device in the MyRackspace Portal, enter the code in the portal's **Verification** pop-up dialog box.
+7. To verify the new device, enter the passcode on the **Verify Code** form.

-    **Note:** When you add a mobile password device, mobile password is the default method for an authentication.
-If you do not want this to be the default method or if you do not want to be logged out of your account when you verify the code, clear the **Make this my default authentication method** check box.

-    You can update the default authentication method on the **Account Settings** page.

-7. Click **Verify Mobile Device**.
+    Then, click **Verify Mobile Passcode**.

     After you submit the verification code, you are automatically logged out.
+    **Note:** By default, the new OTP device is the default method for authentication.
+If you do not want it to be the default or if you do not want to be logged out of your account, remove the selection from **Make this my default authentication method**.
+You can update the default authentication method on the **Account settings** page.

-8. On the MyRackspace login page, enter your username and password.
-Then, enter the verification code from the mobile code device that you paired with your account.
+8. In the Panel, enter your username and password.
+Then, enter the verification code from the OTP device that you paired with your account.

 ### Change the default multi-factor authentication method

-If your account has been configured with both SMS and mobile code devices, you can select the default multi-factor authentication method from the **My Multi-Factor Devices** page by using the following steps.
+If your account has been configured with both SMS and OTP devices, you can select the default multi-factor authentication method from the **My Profile & Settings** page.

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).

-2. Click **Account:** and then select **User Management** from the menu.

-3. Click **My Multi-Factor Devices**.

-4. In the **Multi-Factor Authentication** section, review the default authentication method setting and click **Edit** to change it.

-5. In the pop-up dialog box, select the default method that you want and then click **Save**.
+2. In the upper-right corner of the Cloud Control Panel, click the user menu and select **My Profile & Settings**.

+3. In the **Security Settings** section, under **Multi-Factor Authentication** select **Manage**.

+4. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

+5. Under **Method** select **Switch to SMS** if you setup a Mobile App or Switch to Mobile App** if you setup SMS.

-### Configure account-wide multi-factor authentication settings from an administrator account
+### Configure account-wide multi-factor authentication settings from an Administrator account

 Account administrators can update MyRackspace account-wide settings to require all users to authenticate by using multi-factor authentication.
 When this